Print 2 sequences on top of each other

 4. Code: Global pairwise alignments#

-We will now to make use of our definitions of a Needleman-Wunsch alignment to see how the algorithm transforms to actual code.
+We will now make use of our definitions of a Needleman-Wunsch alignment to see how the algorithm transforms to actual code.
 The sections below will walk you through how this is done.

 To facilitate the the reasoning in the subsequent cells, we first we define a couple of service functions that we will need later, for formating and printing alignments.
 It is not important that you understand what these functions do, for now.